rizonesoft/Notepad3/Readme.md

 #### `HyperlinkShellExURLWithApp=""`

-- If not defined or empty the default behavior on `Ctrl+Click` URL is done:
+- If not defined or empty the default behavior on `Ctrl+Click` URL is performed:
-- The URL-String is send to OS via ShellExecute(), which will try open the URL using the registered protocol (e.g. http:// or file://) - in most cases the default browser resp. the file, if extension is known.
+- The URL-String is sent to the OS via ShellExecute(), which will try open the URL using the registered protocol (e.g. http:// or file://) - in most cases the default browser resp. the file, if extension is known.
 - If defined, e.g. "`D:\PortableApps\GoogleChromePortable\GoogleChromePortable.exe`", this application will be started on `Ctrl+Click`.

 #### `HyperlinkShellExURLCmdLnArgs="${URL}"`